 A recent study showed a high rate of misdiagnosis of dementia when using brief cognitive screening tools.
-Incredibly, 35.7% of patients were incorrectly classified by at least one of the three screening procedures that were examined.
+Concerningly, 35.7% of patients were incorrectly classified by at least one of the three screening procedures that were examined.
 The researchers looked at the well known Mini-Mental State Examination (MMSE), the Memory Impairment Screen (MIS) and animal naming…

 If you consume drinks that contain artificial sweeteners in preference to those that contain sugar, you have an increased risk of having a stroke or developing dementia.
 Compared to people who do not drink artificially sweetened drinks, the risk for the most common type of stroke is 2.96 times higher, and for all types of…